Grim Pickings: Plot

-An outsider with limited people skills but a keen eye, Verity begins to suspect the death is not what it seems when she learns that the elderly Aunt Alice - whom most people think is going senile - is adamant that she didn't spray the apples this year.
+An outsider with limited people skills but a keen eye, Verity begins to suspect the death is not what it seems when she learns that the elderly Aunt Alice - whom most people think is going senile – is adamant that she didn't spray the apples this year.
 When Nick leaves immediately after the body is discovered, and doesn't come back for 24 hours, he becomes the prime suspect for Inspector Toby.
 Verity doesn't believe he can be the killer, so she sets out to investigate.

 Production

 The novel is set in the New South Wales Blue Mountains, but the film was shot in the Adelaide Hills.
 The miniseries was produced by the South Australian Film Corporation and aired on the Nine Network.
 The miniseries was released on DVD by Umbrella Entertainment in 2021.

 The miniseries is largely faithful to the novel.
 However the character of Verity is portrayed quite differently.
 She is blonde rather than brunette, and a more extroverted and confident figure on screen.
+Rodney is the only character from the novel who was removed from the miniseries.
 Inspector Toby is a handsome character in the books who ultimately becomes a love interest to Verity; in the miniseries, this role is taken by Det.
 Con McClinchy, with Toby becoming an older and very eccentric figure.